Receive a free download on Management Education and the SDGs

 From Finance Student to Sustainable Leader

-Before the programme, Sara envisioned herself following a traditional path in finance, pursuing roles in private equity or equity research.
-While those ambitions remain, the programme reshaped how she defines impact and responsibility in her career.
+Before the Programme, Sara envisioned herself following a traditional path in finance, pursuing roles in private equity or equity research.
+While those ambitions remain, the Programme reshaped how she defines impact and responsibility in her career.

 This wasn't merely an academic exercise.
-Sara had always believed that "finance can and should serve social good," and the PRME Students programme provided the framework to make this belief actionable in her future career.
+Sara had always believed that "finance can and should serve social good," and the PRME Students Programme provided the framework to make this belief actionable in her future career.

-“Before the programme, I wanted to be a financial analyst and work in private equity or equity research.
+“Before the Programme, I wanted to be a financial analyst and work in private equity or equity research.
 That’s still the path I’m on but now I see how important it is to include sustainability in practice,” she explains.
 “For example, if I work in private equity, I want to be investing in companies that have some level of sustainable practices.
 It’s like the same career path, but with sustainability embedded in it.”

 Looking Ahead